David Cook (singer): 2012–2016: Label change, independent, and Digital Vein

-2017–2021: Chromance, Kinky Boots, and The Looking Glass
+2017–2021: Chromance and The Looking Glass

+Following his independent album Digital Vein, Cook began work on new material, shifting towards a more pop-oriented sound while maintaining rock elements.
 On March 27, 2017, Cook teased a thirty-second clip on social media with the quote "#gimmeheartbreak", indicating his new single, "Gimme Heartbreak" would be released on June 23, 2017.

-An EP, Chromance, was released on February 16, 2018.
+On November 13, 2017, Cook announced the EP Chromance through a PledgeMusic campaign, which funded its production and allowed fans to access exclusive updates and pre-order content.
+A day prior to the EP's release, Cook held a special release event at The Basement East in Nashville, Tennessee.

+Chromance was released independently on February 16, 2018, featuring five tracks co-written with collaborators including Tim Bruns, Steve Rusch, and Nathan Paul Chapman, and a cover of "Another Day in Paradise" by Phil Collins.
+It entered at number 173 in the Billboard 200 chart, and at number 5 in the US Indie chart.
+The second single, "Ghost Magnetic", was released on March 1, 2018, along with an official lyric video.

 From October 25 to November 20, 2018, Cook embarked on Acoustic Tour.

 On October 26, 2018, Cook released his stand-alone single, "Death of Me."

 On June 26, 2020, he released his single, "Reds Turn Blue," from The Looking Glass.
 In an interview with People, Cook explains that the title is a reference to the manic highs and lows of anxiety and states that the song is "kind of a letter from my anxiety to me," after publicly announcing that he had been diagnosed with an anxiety disorder two years after winning American Idol.
 On December 4, 2020, he released the second single, "Strange World", from the EP.
 Cook released his third single, "Fire", from the EP on March 19, 2021.
 Cook released his third EP, The Looking Glass, on April 16, 2021.

 2022–present: Upcoming EPs

 On April 29, 2022, Cook released his stand-alone single, "TABOS," (an acronym for "This'll all be over soon" from the song's chorus).

 On July 19, 2024, Cook released a new single, "Dead Weight".
 On November 22, 2024 he released a charity single, "This Time Tomorrow 16".

-On February 18, 2025, Cook announced that he would release multiple EPs throughout the year.
-The first EP, The Hero, was released physically on June 20, 2025, and included the single "Dead Weight", and two new songs; "Rendezvous" and "Disappear".
+On February 18, 2025, Cook announced that he would release multiple EPs.
+The first EP, The Hero, was released on September 19, 2025, and included the single "Dead Weight", and two new songs; "Rendezvous" and "Disappear".